-The Tech Award is not eligible for use at LSUA; it is for use at Technical Schools only.
+The TOPS Tech is available only to students that graduated high school spring 2017 or afterwards, and who major in Nursing, or Radiology Technology.
 Students who meet TOPS qualifications according to LOSFA will have TOPS applied to their fee bills for each semester for which they qualify.